 The pest marked its first appearance during 30th SMW with initial mean population of 0.44 larvae/mrl followed a gradual increase and attained peak population with 4.90 larvae/mrl at 35th SMW.
 At the time of peak population of green semilooper, minimum and maximum temperature, 23.1 oC and 31.7 oC, relative humidity, 93% and rainfall 30.2 mm, respectively.
 Present finding similarly with Raghuvanshi et al. (2014) reported that the infestation of green semilooper was started from third week of July (30th SMW).
 Tomar and Bhargawa (2018) recorded that the highest green semilooper (5.8 larvae/ mrl) during last week of August and first week of September 35th SMW.
 Sapekar et al. (2020) reported that the first appearance of semilooper was started after 20 days of sowing 0.66 larvae/mrl.
 The incidence peak population recorded (7.66 larvae/mrl) during 35th SMW.
 Ahirwar et al. (2014) reported that the peak larval population of green semilooper (C. acuta) was recorded (9.97 larvae/mrl and 100% foliar damage) at 34th SMW.
 Kumar and Yadav (2021) showed that the Chrysodeixis acuta (3.00 larval/mrl), reached peak from 31st to 35th Standard Meteorological Week.

-Gram pod borer:
+Gram pod borer

 The population buildup of gram pod borer during 31st SMW with 0.66 larvae/mrl and gradually attained maximum (4.10 larvae/mrl) during 36th SMW.
 At the time of peak population of gram pod borer, minimum and maximum temperature, 23.4 oC and 30.9 oC, relative humidity, 92% and rainfall 50.5 mm, respectively.
 Population gradually decreased from 37th standard week onwards.
 Similarly Neetam et al. (2013) reported that the density of lepidopterous caterpillars increased gradually with peak population of 5.0 larvae per meter row during the last week of August (35th SMW).

-Incidence of natural enemies:
+Incidence of natural enemies

-Lady bird beetle:
+Lady bird beetle

 The data revealed that the lady bird beetle made their first appearance on the crop during 31st standard week with 0.2 beetles per plant.
 They were observed feeding on nymphs and adults of thrips and whiteflies.
 Their activity continued till 40th standard week and peak activity was observed in 35th standard week with 1.4 beetles per plant.
 Meteorological data associated with the peak population on 35th SMW, minimum and maximum temperature, 23.1 oC and 31.7 oC, relative humidity, 93% and rainfall 30.2 mm, respectively.